 Who is eligible to apply?

-We are committed to helping create a literary culture that truly represents the variety and diversity of our population in Wales.
+We are committed to helping create a literary culture that truly represents the diversity of our population in Wales.

 This year, we will be welcoming applications from Wales-based writers who come from under-represented backgrounds.
 We are particularly looking to support writers who identify as one or several of the following: